artbrock/holochain_docs/App-Testing.md

                             // if `Time` is null or 0, tests are executed in the order discovered in the test file }
     ```

-each *.json test file contains an array of zero or more such json objects
-the `Time`
-tests in a test file get executed in the order they appear in the file
-  - unless the `Time` property is non-zero, in which case the test is queued to execute at the specified time (in millis from the start of the test)

 ### application skeleton @ [https://github.com/metacurrency/holoSkel](https://github.com/metacurrency/holoSkel)
 #### file skeleton for a holochain app